hitoshi-watase/sercrod/docs/reference/directives/global.md

 #### Execution model

-Conceptually, when Nablla encounters `*global` on an element:
+Conceptually, when Sercrod encounters `*global` on an element:

 1. It builds an evaluation scope (`scope`) that includes:
    - Current data, including `$data`, `$root`, `$parent`.
    - Methods from configuration.
-   - Nablla’s internal helper methods.
+   - Sercrod’s internal helper methods.

 2. It wraps this scope in a `Proxy` that:
    - Always reports `true` from `has` so that `with(scope){ ... }` sees every identifier as present.